MDN5/Chatbot/README.md

-# Chatbot Screenshots in Action
+# Early Proof of Concept Chatbot with DistilBERT for Intent Classification

 Chatbot functionalities and UI captured in screenshots.